Sergiu-Silaghi/Analog-Interface-for-ADC-Input/README.md

 - Improved ADC resolution
 - Flexible signal conditioning

-The gain can be selected using different resistor configurations or switching elements.
+The gain can be selected using different resistor configurations and switching elements.

 ---